lucasbrynte/dsacstar-rigid-img-trafos/README.md

 ```

 ## Testing settings
-The testing of the five experiments described in the paper are run as follows.
+The testing of the five experiments described in the paper is run as follows.
 See the original instructions for the test output [here](#testing-dsac).

 Baseline, Baseline+GeomAug, RHaug